UX-Decoder/Segment-Everything-Everywhere-All-At-Once/README.md

 ## Comparison with SAM

 Compared with [SAM](https://arxiv.org/abs/2304.02643), SEEM has the following strengths.
-First, SEEM has a Unified prompt encoder that encode all visual and language prompts into a joint representation space.
-In consequence, SEEM has more general usage.
+First, SEEM has a unified prompt encoder that encodes all visual and language prompts into a joint representation space.
+In consequence, SEEM can support more general usages.
 It has potential to extend to custom prompts.
-Second, SEEM do very well on text to mask (grounding segmentation) and output semantic-aware predictions.
+Second, SEEM works very well on text to mask (grounding segmentation) and outputs semantic-aware predictions.
 <div  align="center">
 <img src="assets/compare.jpg" width = "500" alt="assets/compare.jpg" align=center />
 </div>